How to Write Spatial Data into Tableau with FME

 Introduction

-In this exercise, we will work through setting up a simple FME Workspace to convert a MapInfo dataset containing Parks information to Tableau's Hyper format.
+In this exercise, we will set up a simple FME Workspace to convert a MapInfo dataset containing Parks information into Tableau's Hyper format.

 Step-by-Step Instructions